AperpieGG/noise_models_w1m/README.md

 - Runs aperture photometry with the configured aperture and gain.
 - Writes `phot_<OBJECT>.fits`.
 - Adds airmass, zero point, sky background, median source FWHM, and detected-source counts to the nightly diagnostics.
+- Skips frames without a finite zero point and reports the number rejected at the end of the run.

 This script supports workers across images.